 For reporting a violation of the Academic Dishonesty Code.

-Petition required when registering for a restricted Health and Wellness course.
+Petition required when registering for a restricted HWS course.

-Students wishing to minor in Health and Wellness studies must complete an application and return it along with a personal statement and unofficial copy of their transcript to the HWS Main Office in the West Gym.
+Students wishing to minor in Health and Wellness Studies must complete an application and return it along with a personal statement and unofficial copy of their transcript to the HWS Main Office in the West Gym.

-Form for independent study, internship, or TA (requires instructor signature)
+Form for independent study, internship or teaching assistant (requires instructor signature).

 Waiver form needed for participation in any HWS activity class.